 Earth is dying.
 The year is 2202 and the sun has scorched the planet.
 Leon is a member of the True Path warrior culture and is preparing for his Rising.
 But when he takes his test - to kill in cold blood - Leon freezes.
 Now, to redeem himself, he and his resourceful servant, Mathra, must travel to find the fifth and final message from the Saviours...

 Before I hand you guys over to the extract, I just want to thank Francesca from Francesca Eden PR for asking if I wanted to share an extract and getting me intrigued to say "Hell yeah".
-Now, if you want to know more information about Jacob's Ladder, you can check out O'Brien Press and Book Depository.
+Now, if you want to know more information about Jacob's Ladder, you can check out O'Brien Press.

 Now, onto the extract!